pi-hole/docker-pi-hole/README.md

 We have noticed that a lot of people use Watchtower to keep their Pi-hole containers up to date.
 For the same reason we don't provide an auto-update feature on a bare metal install, you _should not_ have a system automatically update your Pi-hole container.
 Especially unattended.
 As much as we try to ensure nothing will go wrong, sometimes things do go wrong - and you need to set aside time to _manually_ pull and update to the version of the container you wish to run.
 The upgrade process should be along the lines of:

 - **Important**: Read the release notes.
-Sometimes you will need to make changes other than just updating the image
+Sometimes you will need to make changes other than just updating the image.
-- Pull the new image
+- Pull the new image.
 - Stop and _remove_ the running Pi-hole container
   - If you care about your data (logs/customizations), make sure you have it volume-mapped or it will be deleted in this step.
-- Recreate the container using the new image
+- Recreate the container using the new image.

 Pi-hole is an integral part of your network, don't let it fall over because of an unattended update in the middle of the night.